Bank of America Corporation (BAC) Stock: A Value Analysis

-The price-to-earnings ratio for Bank of America Corporation (NYSE: BAC) is 8.73x, which is above its average ratio.
+The price-to-earnings ratio for Bank of America Corporation (NYSE: BAC) is 8.68x, which is above its average ratio.
 Moreover, the 36-month beta value for BAC is 1.42.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 3 as “overweight,” 12 as “hold,” and 2 as “sell.”

 Sponsored